zonxa/seal/UsingSeal.md

 - mysten-testnet-1: https://seal-key-server-testnet-1.mystenlabs.com
 - mysten-testnet-2: https://seal-key-server-testnet-2.mystenlabs.com

 Currently, access to above key servers is permissive.
-However, rate limiting is planned for future, with a target of 4-5 requests per second per user.
+However, rate limiting is planned for the future, with a target of 4–5 requests per second per user.

 ## For key server operators